 You are walking at an altitude of around 1,150 metres with good views through the trees to your right.
-After about 1 hour you will pass a green signpost indicating ‘Mesa Potamos 2km’ [GPS: 34.53543N, 32.54043E]
+After about 1 hour of easy contour walking you will pass a green signpost indicating ‘Mesa Potamos 2km’ [GPS: 34.53543N, 32.54043E]

 A couple of minutes later note a strong track heading upwards to your left.
 Ignore this track for now and carry on following the main path – but later in the day you will return via this track.

-At approximately 1 hour 10 minutes the earth track becomes an asphalt road and, following this left around the mountain you will shortly be able to see MP monastery to your right and ahead in the distance.
+At approximately 1 hour 10 minutes the earth track becomes an asphalt road and, following this left around the mountain you will shortly be able to see Mesa Potamos monastery to your right and ahead in the distance.
 A further 10 minutes’ walk will bring you to the Archolakania picnic site and a spring (1 hour 20 minutes), with plenty of shade and an opportunity to refill water bottles.
 [GPS: 34.53694N, 32.54321E] The monastery itself is just beyond the picnic site (1 hour 30 minutes).

-Follow Makarios street (quite steeply uphill passing some rather nice houses on your left and right and with the village of Kato Amiantos initially below you and to your right.
+Follow Makarios street (quite steeply uphill) passing some rather nice houses on your left and right and with the village of Kato Amiantos initially below you and to your right.
 The road continues climbing, then curves around and down until you come to Nikou Nikolau Street on your left (2 hours 55 minutes).
-Turn down here and, after a few metres, left up the hill along Griva Digeni Street towards the SEK holiday centre.
+Turn down here between two houses and, after a few metres, left up the hill along Griva Digeni Street towards the SEK holiday centre.

 Follow Grivas Digenis Road all the way to the top of the hill, veering round to the right and ignoring a fork off to the left.
 You will reach a development of holiday homes on your right.
 This is the SEK (Cyprus Workers’ Confederation) trade union resort centre.
 (3 hours 25 minutes)

 Just before you arrive at the main entrance to the SEK centre look for a white trig point with number 66 painted on it on the right hand side of the road.
 Take the track opposite this which leads into the trees and gently downhill.
-After about 50m you will see a concrete water tank.
-Look for a green signpost to Platres & Troodos 12 & 13km respectively.
+After about 50m you will see a concrete water tank down to your left.
+Look for a green signpost to Platres & Troodos Square 12 & 13km respectively.

 Follow the track indicated by the signpost.
 It is a decent earth road with lovely views and plenty of shade through a pine forest.
 Steady climbing but nothing too taxing; ignore any tracks off to left and right.
 At around 4 hours 35 minutes you will reach a fork where another track heads to the right.
 Continue along your track to the left and downhill.
-We think this – unsignposted – right fork is a long and winding road to Troodos, but we have yet to check this.
+We think this – unsignposted – right fork may be a long and winding road to Troodos, but we have yet to check this.

-Return to Psilo Dendro along this track and you will arrive back at your start point after 6 hours 5 minutes.
+Return to Psilo Dendro along this track and you will arrive back at your start point after approximately 6 hours.